 Mushrooms, grated carrots, celery, olives or any other favorites are ingredients that could also be added to this dish.

 Start by chopping up the onion and garlic.
 Put a small amount of wine in a pan and warm.
-Once the wine has warmed and the alcohol will lift.
-Then add a little olive oil into the pan with a touch of butter and salt and the onions.
+Once the wine has warmed, the alcohol will lift.
+Then add a little olive oil into the pan with a touch of butter, salt and the onions.
 Simmer the onions on low to medium heat.
-When the onions begin the clear up add the garlic and let them warm up.
-Once the garlic has had a chance to expand and begin to release its flavor it’s time to add the 2 jars of sauce.
+When the onions begin to clear up add the garlic and let them warm up together.
+Once the garlic has had a chance to expand and release its flavor it’s time to add the 2 jars of sauce.
 Stir, cover and let simmer on a low heat, stirring occasionally.

 As the sauce does its magic it is time to start heating the rubbed chicken.
 Get another pan and add a small amount of olive oil and a touch of water and heat.
 As the pan heats add the 8 rubbed chicken legs, lightly salt and cover.
 Pan fry the chicken on stove top over low to medium heat.
-You are trying to heat the chicken thoroughly but not overcook or dry out.
-Low and slow is the way of the heat.
+You are trying to heat the chicken thoroughly but not overcook it or dry out.
+Low and slow is the way to go.

 Time to check the sauce and stir.

 Next add a pot of water to the stove top to boil the pasta and begin to heat.
 Salt can be added to this water if you salt your pasta water.
 Some folks do.
+Boil enough water for 1lb of fettuccine or your favorite noodle shape.

 Now you have all the moving parts working and it’s time to clean up as you monitor and stir the heating pans.